nurulashraf/nurulashraf/README.md

 ---

 # 👋 Hello, World!
-I'm Nurul Ashraf
+I'm [Your Name]

-### 🎯 **On a Mission to Make Tech Work for People**
+### 🎯 **On a Mission to Design Solutions and Decode Data**

-Welcome to my corner of GitHub, where **creativity meets logic** and **curiosity drives innovation**!
-I'm a Kuala Lumpur-based **IT student** and aspiring **UX Researcher** with a passion for solving real-world problems through thoughtful design and reliable code.
+Welcome to my corner of GitHub, where **people-first design** meets **data-driven decisions**!
+I'm a Kuala Lumpur-based **IT student** with aspirations to thrive as a **UX Researcher** and a **Data Scientist**, blending creativity, logic, and curiosity to solve real-world challenges.

 ---

 ### 🚀 **What Drives Me?**
-- **People-first solutions:** Whether designing a system or debugging code, I aim to create tools that are intuitive and impactful.
+- **Designing for Impact:** I strive to create tools and systems that are not just functional but delightful for users.
-- **Endless curiosity:** From **data science** to **human development**, I’m always exploring new ideas and turning them into action.
+- **Decoding Data:** I love transforming raw information into stories and solutions that make sense and solve problems.
-- **Building for tomorrow:** My dream is to lead a team that crafts products solving meaningful challenges.
+- **Endless Curiosity:** Whether it’s researching user behaviours or analysing complex datasets, I’m always exploring and learning.

 ---

 ### 🛠️ **What’s on My Workbench?**
-- **💻 Tech Stack:** Proficient in Python, cloud computing basics, and system analysis, with a growing love for A/B testing and artificial intelligence.
+- **💻 Tech Stack:** Proficient in Python, basic cloud computing, and AI concepts, with hands-on experience in A/B testing and system analysis.
-- **🎮 Gaming Enthusiast:** Whether it's optimising my Cities: Skylines assets or diving into multiplayer FPS games, I understand the fine balance between aesthetics and performance.
+- **📊 Data Explorer:** Enthusiastic about finding trends, building visualisations, and using data to tell stories.
-- **📊 Data Explorer:** I love working with data to find insights that shape decisions and bring clarity to complex problems.
+- **🎮 Gamer with a Creative Edge:** My passion for gaming, including optimising Cities: Skylines assets, sharpens my eye for balance and functionality in any system.

 ---

 ### 📚 **Current Adventures in Learning**
-- Delving into **Artificial Intelligence** and **Cloud Computing** as part of my IT undergraduate.
+- Studying **Artificial Intelligence** and **Cloud Computing** as part of my IT Diploma coursework.
-- Sharpening my programming skills with hands-on projects in Python.
+- Developing Python-based projects to improve my data analysis, visualisation, and programming skills.
-- Experimenting with **technology entrepreneurship** to bring bold ideas to life.
+- Exploring **technology entrepreneurship** to turn innovative ideas into reality.

 ---

 ### 🌟 **Highlights So Far**
-- **Academic Excellence:** With a CGPA of 3.96 and a GPA of 3.93 last semester, I’m committed to excelling in my studies.
+- **Academic Excellence:** My CGPA of 3.96 and last semester’s GPA of 3.93 reflect my dedication to learning and growth.
-- **Team Player:** My years in sales, delivery services, and market analysis have honed my collaboration and problem-solving skills.
+- **Real-world Skills:** My experience in sales, delivery services, and market analysis taught me how to connect with people and use data to inform decisions.
-- **Design Enthusiast:** I have a soft spot for minimalist aesthetics and user-centric design principles.
+- **Design Enthusiast:** With a love for minimalist aesthetics, I aim to craft solutions that are as visually appealing as they are functional.

 ---

 ### 🎯 **Looking for Opportunities?
 So Am I!**
-If you're looking for someone who can **blend technical skills with human insights**, I’d love to collaborate or join your team!
-Whether it's **UX research**, **data-driven projects**, or **creative tech solutions**, let’s connect and make something amazing together.
+If you're searching for someone who bridges the gap between **user-centric design** and **data-driven insights**, I’d love to connect.
+Whether it’s **UX research**, **data analysis**, or **creative problem-solving**, let’s collaborate and build something amazing together.

 ---